kanety/ii_policy/README.md

 # no argument (policy class is looked up using the name of controller class)
 authorize

-# model instance (policy class is looked up using the name of instance's class)
+# instance (policy class is looked up using the name of instance's class)
 authorize(@item)

 # policy class